frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 ## Objectives

-The goal of the project is to explore and build an extended STIX™ (xSTIX), to exchange Cyber Forensic Intelligence (CFI).
+The goal of the project is to explore and build an extended STIX™ (xSTIX) for exchanging Cyber Forensic Intelligence (CFI).
 While STIX focuses on understanding, responding to, and mitigating computer-based attacks, the xSTIX allows cyber forensics communities to better understand what and how digital evidence is left on hosts and networks during these attacks and to reconstruct digital forensic-based crime scenes after attacks.
+The reconstructed crime scenes along with the supporting evidence should be presentable and explainable in courts.

-The xSTIX includes a set of Cyber Forensic Objects (CFOs), customized properties, and exended open vocabulary.
-They are categrized as follows:
+The xSTIX includes a set of Cyber Forensic Objects (CFOs), customized properties, and extended open vocabulary.
+They are categorized as follows:

+- **Cyber Forensic Objects (CFOs)**

-- **Cyber Forensic Domain Objects (CFDOs):** CFDOs are CFI domain objects that are corresponding to concepts used in hosts and networks but are more intensively used for CFI, e.g., the concepts of file and webpage visits.
-Each CFO represents an event generated and recorded by firmware, drivers, operating systems, and software applications.
-The recorded event is often used to meet functional or non-functional requirements of a feature/system.
+  - **Cyber Forensic Domain Objects (CFDOs):** CFDOs are CFI domain objects that are corresponding to concepts used in hosts and networks but are more intensively used for CFI, e.g., the concepts of disk image, file visit evidence, and webpage webpage visit evidence.
+A collection of CFDOs answer questions such as (1) how evidence is generated, collected, and stored, (2) who left evidence on disk images, (3) What cybercrime activities were performed?
+(4) What and how evidence does indicate these activities?
+Note that the concept of evidence plays a key role of CFI due to the natural of cyber forensic investigations.
+Evidence is log data resides on disks.
+The log data, in various forms, is often generated and used to meet functional or non-functional requirements of a feature/system originally.
 For example, the Windows security feature requires logging all security-related activities for auditing; Google drive records all files' status for a faster local and remote files synchronization.
-CFOs are different from STIX Cyber-Observable Data objects because CFOs are pre-processed data in the context of CFI instead of raw data that Cyber-observable Objects want to describe.
+Cyber investigations often utilize these logs to reconstruct the behaviors of users.
+CFDOs are different from STIX Cyber-Observable Data objects because CFDOs are pre-processed data in the context of CFI instead of raw data that Cyber-observable Objects want to describe.

-- **Cyber Forensic observable Objects (CFOOs):** CFOOs are the extensions to STX SCO.
-They are used to describe Cyber-observable Objects that typically used for computer forensics.
-For example, a disk image object represents a computer file containing the contents and structure of a disk volume or of an entire data storage device, such as a hard disk drive, tape drive, floppy disk, optical disc, or USB flash drive.
+  - **Cyber Forensic Observable Objects (CFOOs):** CFOOs are similar to STIX SCOs.
+They are used to describe Cyber-observable Objects that frequently used for for CFI, e.g., a disk partition object represents the contents and structure of a disk segment.

-- **Custom Properties to STIX objects:**: Customize properties of exsiting STIX objects to support forensic investigations.
+- **Custom Properties to STIX objects:**: Customize properties of existing STIX objects to support forensic investigations.
 For example, registry value as the data may contain rich information that needs to be organized and formalized as digital evidence.
-The organized information will be formaized in new customized properties.
+The organized information will be formalized in new customized properties.

 - **Open Vocabulary extension:** Add vocabulary in the field of cyber forensic investigations.